 Cash and items quickly converted into cash qualify as cash collateral.
 Certificates of deposit, bonds and securities are forms of cash collateral.
-Companies fill purchase orders for large firms and international corporations based on cash collateral, but small firms without a credit history have little chance to fill an order based only on good will and reputation.
-Tying up cash as collateral for orders, or converting collateral into cash, restricts the liquidity to operate a small company.
+Companies fill purchase orders for large firms and international corporations based on cash collateral, but small firms without a credit history have little chance to fill an order based only on goodwill and reputation.
+Tying up cash as collateral for orders, or converting collateral into cash, restricts the liquidity needed to operate a small company.

 Cash Collateral for Credit Letters